 In general, the older the better if you have a choice!
-Babies have fewer preferences regarding what they see or do, but need routine and can be anxiety provoking in that their needs and problems are not always obvious.
+Babies have fewer preferences regarding what they see or do but need routine, which is difficult to maintain when travelling.
 In comparison, toddlers leave you in no doubt as to their likes and dislikes, but have boundless energy and require constant vigilance, their enthusiasm and interest in the world around them compensating somewhat for this!
-From 4-5 yrs on, a more happy balance is achieved and travelling with children becomes easier and more enjoyable.
+From 4-5 yrs on a happier balance is achieved and travelling with children becomes easier and more enjoyable.

 Keep in mind the short attention span of children and the ease with which they tire – avoid too many long bus trips or consecutive days in museums.
 Whenever possible, break long journeys and leave some unstructured time each day for children to play.
 Choose places to stay with them in mind – bungalows with verandas, a bit of garden or supervised access to a swimming pool can provide welcome relief for child and parent alike.